Ukraine president to press Biden, NATO for more support | Law-Order

 - Ukraine

-Ukraine President Volodymr Zelenskyy called on people worldwide to gather in public Thursday to show support for his embattled country as he prepared to address US.
-President Joe Biden and other NATO leaders gathered in Brussels on the one-month anniversary of the Russian invasion.
+Ukraine President Volodymyr Zelenskyy called on people worldwide to gather in public Thursday to show support for his embattled country as he prepared to address US President Joe Biden and other NATO leaders gathered in Brussels on the one-month anniversary of the Russian invasion.

 Biden was expected to discuss new sanctions and how to coordinate such measures, along with more military aid for Ukraine, with NATO members, and then talk with leaders of the G7 industrialised nations and the European Council in a series of meetings on Thursday.

 On the eve of a meeting with Biden, European Union nations signed off on another 500 million euros ($550 million) in military aid for Ukraine.
-When Russia unleashed its invasion Feb.
-24 in Europe's biggest offensive since World War II, a swift toppling of Ukraine's government seemed likely.
-But a month into the fighting, Moscow is bogged down in a grinding military campaign of attrition.
+Heading in to the talks, NATO Secretary General Jens Stoltenberg told reporters the alliance had already stepped up military support but needed to invest more to make good on pledged commitments.

+"The meeting today will demonstrate the importance of North America and Europe standing together facing this crisis," he said.

 A senior NATO military official said the alliance's estimate was based on information from Ukrainian authorities, what Russia has released — intentionally or not — and intelligence gathered from open sources.
 The official spoke on condition of anonymity under ground rules set by NATO.